Table of Contents

 Coronary heart disease, which, among others, can be symptomatic as the acute coronary syndrome, is the most common cause of death in industrialized countries.
 Every year about eight million people worldwide die of its consequences.

 - M:F 3:2

 Causes for acute coronary syndrome

-In about 95 % of cases, a ruptured plaque, which has formed within the coronary arteries within the context of atherosclerosis, is responsible for the symptoms of acute coronary syndrome.
-Arthritides, endocarditis, the consumption of cocaine, emboli of heart valve prostheses or other, paradoxical embolisms are of less significance for etiology.
+In about 95 % of the cases, a ruptured plaque, which has formed inside the coronary arteries within the context of atherosclerosis, is responsible for the symptoms of the acute coronary syndrome.
+Arthritides, endocarditis, the consumption of cocaine, emboli of heart valve prostheses or other paradoxical embolisms are of less significance for etiology.

 Classification of the acute coronary syndrome

 A classification can be carried out using the GRACE-Risk-Scores, whereby risk stratification can be conducted.
 This Score includes parameters such as age or heart rate and must be calculated using the GRACE-Risk-Scores-Software.